William J. Haynes II: General Counsel of the Department of Defense

 Shortly after his inauguration, President George W. Bush appointed Haynes to be General Counsel of the Department of Defense.
 Donald Rumsfeld was the 21st Secretary of Defense from 2001 to 2006 under President George W. Bush.
 In his capacity as general counsel, Haynes oversaw some 10,000 lawyers, and advised on the department's internal affairs and its relations with other government and non-government agencies at home and abroad.
 Because of the position's wide-ranging responsibility for overseeing thousands of ongoing cases, legislative matters, and policy decisions, the DoD's general counsel has been described as "one of the most powerful and influential lawyers in the entire federal government."

 Haynes was in one of the Pentagon's command centers on September 11, 2001, when American Airlines Flight 77 crashed into the western face of the building.
 At the time, Haynes was on the far side of the Pentagon.
 Later, during the 2008 Lewis F. Powell, Jr. Lecture before the American College of Trial Lawyers, he recalled feeling "a shudder pulse the monstrous concrete structure," and that he sent a deputy of his to a survival site, in case any additional attacks were to affect the Pentagon.

 As general counsel, Haynes was often sent to meet with foreign officials.
 In 2003, for instance, he met with British Attorney General Peter Goldsmith to discuss the cases of two British men held in Guantanamo Bay (a total of six British residents were held there).
 In 2007, Secretary of Defense Robert Gates dispatched Haynes to Turkey to speak with officials about militants in the country thought to be using U.S.-supplied weaponry.

 Haynes also advised the Bush administration in its effort to create military commissions that would try detainees held at the Guantanamo Bay detention camp.
 The commissions were authorized by Military Commission Order No. 1, which Secretary of Defense Donald Rumsfeld issued on March 21, 2002.
 No detainees were tried under the provisions of that order.
 In 2006, the Supreme Court ruled in Hamdan v.
-Rumsfeld that the commissions were unconstitutional, and that Congressional authorization was required before any commissions could commence.
+Rumsfeld that the commissions were unconstitutional, and that congressional authorization was required before any commissions could commence.

 Col. Morris Davis, the former chief prosecutor of military commissions at Guantanamo described how he was pressured into indicting Guantanamo prisoners for war crimes as soon as the Military Commissions Act was signed into law by Bush in October 2006 and even before the "Manual for Military Commissions" was prepared and no "convening authority" to oversee was appointed yet.
-His experience was that of receiving a call from William "Jim" Haynes as early as January 2007 asking him how quickly he could charge the Australian prisoner David Hicks.
+His experience was that of receiving a call from Haynes as early as January 2007 asking him how quickly he could charge the Australian prisoner David Hicks.